nithinrogers/nithinrogers/README.md

 ## 💼 Goals & Aspirations

-My long-term dream is to become a **thoughtful, impact-driven engineer** in the tech industry and to contribute to cutting-edge innovation at leading organizations like **Google**.
+My long-term dream is to become a **thoughtful, impact-driven engineer** in the tech industry and to contribute to cutting-edge innovation at leading organizations like **Google, Amazon, Microsoft**.
 I want to be part of teams that:

 - Solve real-world problems with scalable AI solutions
 - Make technology more accessible and ethical